Litttlefish/wasapi_relink/readme.md

 - This interference *can* cause **audio tearing, pops, and stuttering**.

-- Also, most of the time your log will be flooded with a large number of repeated calls.
+- While asynchronous logging systems reduce the probability of popping sounds, your logs will be flooded with numerous function calls, consuming storage space.

 - **ONLY** use `Debug`/`Trace` if you are actively debugging the application and you know what you are doing.